 If your credit card bill doesn’t arrive by mail (or email) as scheduled, don’t just assume you are off the hook for that month.
 If you notify the issuer in writing within sixty days of the date it should have been sent to you, you’ll be protected by the Fair Credit Billing Act (FCBA) and the issuer won’t be able to charge you interest solely as a result of the error.
 If you call the issuer, remember to follow up in writing or you aren’t protecting your rights.
 Your letter should be sent to the address for billing errors and inquiries on your statement and should never be sent with a payment.

-Under the Fair and Accurate Credit Transactions Act (FACTA), you can get a free annual copy of your credit report from each of the three major credit reporting agencies once a year.
+Under the Fair and Accurate Credit Transactions Act (FACTA), an amendment added to the FCRA in 2003, you can get a free annual copy of your credit report from each of the three major credit reporting agencies once a year.
 It’s fairly easy, and they are truly free.
 Whether you stagger them out and check one every few months, or order one from all three agencies at the same time, the price is right.
 So why not take advantage of it?

 If your debit card is used by a thief, you’ll want to act quickly.
 If you do, the Electronic Funds Transfer Act is on your side.
 If you report the loss or theft within two business days after you discover it, by law you’ll be out no more than $50 (and most issuers won’t hold you responsible for the first $50 if you report the theft right away).
 Wait longer and you could be held responsible for up to $500 in fraudulent withdrawals.
 If you don’t notify your financial institution of the loss within 60 days after your statement is mailed to you, you could be out your entire account – plus any overdraft line of credit!
 Make sure you keep the phone number for contacting your issuer handy in case someone uses your debit card without your permission.